Grace is a gift that seems to come unexpectedly when we’re open and available to receive it.

-Channelled by spirit on February 2016
+Channelled via spirit on July 2019

 Our first contribution is from the well known medium and good friend of the Cedars, Angie Christie.
 Angie served our Church on 30 October 2010, and writes:

 TO THE READERS OF THE CEDARS SPIRITUALIST CHURCH ONLINE WEBSITE.

 By Angie Christie